Bhanu Athaiya: Career

 In March 2010, Athaiya released her book The Art of Costume Design, published by HarperCollins.
 On 13 January 2013, Athaiya presented a copy of the book to the Dalai Lama.

 On 23 February 2012, it was reported that Athaiya wished to return her Academy Award to the Academy of Motion Picture Arts and Sciences because she felt that her family will not be able to take care of the trophy after her demise.
 On 15 December 2012, it was confirmed that the trophy had been returned to The Academy.

 In April 2021, as part of the New York Times "Overlooked" series of obituaries that were not written at the time of the person's death (in this case, October 2020), Anita Gates wrote an obituary of Athaiya.
 In it, Athaiya is quoted about her work on Gandhi: "Richard Attenborough was making a complex film and needed someone who knew India inside out," Athaiya told Eastern Eye, a British weekly newspaper, in an interview published last year.
 "So much had to be contributed, and I was ready for it."

+An exhibition titled "People of Mumbai", at the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (CSMV), Mumbai, showcases Bhanu Athaiya’s contributions to Modern Art and Indian cinema through a display of both her art and costume designs.
+Among the exhibits is the famous orange saree-dress worn by actress Mumtaz in Brahmachari (1968), a look that became emblematic of 1960s Bollywood style.
+The display included a rare work on Canvas from her Progressive Artists' Group days, loaned by Prinseps.

 Personal life

 Bhanu married a lyricist and poet, Satyendra Athaiya, in the 1950s.
 Subsequently in 1959, she changed her name from Bhanumati to Bhanu Athaiya.
 Satyendra died in 2004.

 In 2012, Bhanu was diagnosed with a brain tumour, which eventually lead to her suffering paralysis on one side of the body and was bed-ridden for the last three years of her life.
 She died on October 15, 2020, in Mumbai at the age of 91, at a medical centre in South Mumbai.
-She was survived by her daughter Radhika Gupta.
+She is survived by her daughter Radhika Gupta.